enunezs/AppleCounting/README.md

 Using different image processing techniques.

-Made in colaboration with Emil Delvaux
+*Made in colaboration with Emil Delvaux*

 First crash into neural networks.

-<---
-Assignment for Machine Vision, 2020
---->

 ## Segmentation using color channels